Mordynak/WorldMachineYFlipper/README.md

 Regardless of the intended usage, this option in Unreal Engine 5 has caused issues when importing Worldmachine height files.
 The Worldmachine Y Flipper script aims to rectify this situation by flipping the Y values in the filenames of both height and weight map files.

-This script is versatile and can handle various tile amounts, as long as the number of tiles is equal on each side.
-It automatically calculates the number of tiles it needs to rename, ensuring a seamless process.
+This script can handle various tile amounts, as long as the number of tiles is equal on each side.
+It automatically calculates the number of tiles it needs to rename.
 For example, with a 20x20 tile setup, the script will rename _y00 to _y19, _y01 to _y18, _y02 to _y17, and so forth.
 Similarly, for an 8x8 tile configuration, _y00 will become _y07, and so on.

 ## Usage